Hadeeqaa/pricecompare/README.md

 https://daam-mqjd.onrender.com/

 ## Features
--get a list of prices of a product across multiple websites with the product
+- get a list of prices of a product across multiple websites with the product

--links to the product on those websites
+- links to the product on those websites

--any product from amazon.in,nykaa,tira beauty,myntra and meesho can be searched
+- any product from amazon.in,nykaa,tira beauty,myntra and meesho can be searched

 ## Tech Stack
 - frontend:html,css